cpjobling/eg-150-textbook/signals_and_systems/signals/pep_signals.md

 +++ {"slideshow": {"slide_type": "fragment"}}

-The mean value is also known as the dc value.
+The mean value is also known as the *dc value*.

 +++ {"slideshow": {"slide_type": "notes"}}